No one likes to see their dog in pain. When they hurt, you hurt.

 Read on to find out how to treat allergic dermatitis in dogs with specific skin care products and treatments (and learn to identify them in the first place).

 What is Dermatitis in Dogs?

 Defining canine atopic dermatitis is about understanding both the what and the why.
 Dermatitis is not just skin disease, it’s skin disease caused by allergies.
 These allergies can range from house mites to certain foods, meaning the symptoms can also vary.
+While it may be considered one of the common dog skin problems, it’s still irritating and uncomfortable for your pet to deal with.
 To get to the bottom of your dog’s allergies and dermatitis and get the most out of your visit to the vet, you’ll need to observe how their dermatitis is manifesting.

-The most common problems to watch out for include:
+The most common problems in dog dermatitis to watch out for include:

 - Hot spots

 - Greasy skin